snowmanlabs/frontend-challenge/README.md

 ### Business Rules

-* Anonymous users can only sign up or sign in.
+* Anonymous users can only see things.
+* Application start with a pre populated data.
+Places, images, comments and users.

 ## Deliverables